 We have some equipment projects in process.

-The restoration of an early 1900's Straight Line Brocade Engine is underway and is hoped to be completed by mid 2019.
+The restoration of an early 1900's Straight Line Brocade Engine is underway..

 Additionally, a Birch Double Mandrel head stock as recently been acquired with plans to use it for a Medallion Lathe.

-We are also progress is a semi-homemade Geometric Lathe.
+We are also in progress making a semi-homemade Geometric Lathe.

 Engine Turning is considered a subset of Ornamental Turning.
 The use of Ornamental Turning techniques and equipment in wood and ivory predates Engine Turning in metals by several hundred years.
 Some of the most extravagant works were completed in the 1500's and 1600's.
 An example of this can be seen in the Coburg Ivorys collection.
 Ornamental Turning was completed on special Rose Engine Lathes as well as Ornamental Tuning Lathes.

-Ornamental Turning work can be completed here at Auxilio Innovations is completed on a Holtzapffel lathe from the first part of the 1800's or a specially constructed Rose Engine recently completed after 3 years in the making.
+Ornamental Turning work is completed on a Holtzapffel lathe from the first part of the 1800's or a specially constructed Rose Engine recently completed after 3 years in the making.